jxnl/blog/docs/writing/posts/everything-i-know.md

 # Everything I Learned from AI Consulting

+These notes are based on the livestream that I did.
+If you want to see the original youtube live stream, you can find it [here](https://www.youtube.com/watch?v=BgiLTtMHDjw)

 By the end of this post, you will understand how to transition from a task-oriented contractor to a high-value consultant.
 You'll learn strategies to dramatically increase your earning potential by aligning your services with client outcomes, structuring compelling proposals, and pricing based on value rather than time.

 <!-- more -->